So…..you want to learn how to macrame! Or maybe you’re still asking yourself, “Is there any way I could learn to do this?” How hard is it, REALLY!?

 What materials do I need ?

 Once you have your project/pattern you will know how much rope to buy.
 I knew I wanted to use natural cotton cord, but you can let your own taste and style guide you as you choose your color & material.
 They sell rope (or cord) on Etsy.
-However, it wasn’t available in the amount or price I wanted so I followed advice from the fiber artist whose pattern I used and bought my rope at knotandrope.com.
+However, it wasn’t available in the amount or price I wanted.
+After a lot of searching here is the link I used.

 Here is a list of all the materials you will need: